ItzelOlivos/ResearchCollaboration/README.md

 # ResearchCollaboration

+This project is a web scrapper that collects data from Google Scholar and returns a network of collaboration.

 ============= To generate a new collaboration network =======================================
 1. Edit the file people.txt (here you can add the google scholar users of people working in a field of your interest)
 2. Type: